-Heidi has more than 15 years of expertise working across the international public health and development sectors managing and implementing projects that integrate community-based, user-centered approaches for health to support complex health systems, build capacity, and foster partnerships.
-Her expertise focuses on the intersection of using applied technologies for health in limited resource settings.
+Heidi has 20 years of expertise working across the international public health and development sectors managing projects and high-visibility partnerships that integrate community-based, user-centered approaches to support complex systems, build capacity, and foster hyper-local solutions.

-Heidi is Deputy Director of Social Innovation and Impact for Digital Square at PATH.
-She is also a mama of two kids and a puppy, paleo baker, cyclist, gut-biome investigator, swimming-hole finder, and world traveler with 50 countries spread across a few passports.
+Heidi earned an undergraduate degree from Oberlin College focused on the intersections between post-colonialism, cultural anthropology and media theory; a Master of Arts in International Affairs from The New School for Social Research; and a Master of Arts in Social Design from MICA.
+She is also a mama of two kids and a puppy, paleo baker, gut-biome investigator, swimming-hole finder, and world traveler with 50 countries spread across a few passports.